kjossul/IoT2020/README.md

 * Riccardo Novic
 * Raffaele Zenga

-## Install instructions
+## Install & run instructions
 Each folder is a separate project.

-TinyOs assignments require relative paths to work, thus each individual folder needs to be copied in the tinyos-main/apps directory.
+* HomeChallenge1: `make telosb` will create an executable files in the `build/` subdirectory, which can then be used in Cooja for the logic inside the motes.
+* HomeChallenge2: `make micaz sim` will create the relative binaries, the simulation is then executed in a python script (`python RunSimulationScript.py`)